pageplanner/shared_vestaboard_code/README.md

 You may also need to use "pip install" to install any modules missing on your computer, read any error messages from Python to know which modules need to be installed

-**IF YOU GET AN ERROR WHEN RUNNING THE PYTHON SCRIPT, READ THE ERROR MESSAGE** I have found that ChatGPT is helpful in troubleshooting Python scripts.
+**IF YOU GET AN ERROR WHEN RUNNING THESE PYTHON SCRIPTS, READ THE ERROR MESSAGE**

+I have found that ChatGPT is helpful in troubleshooting Python scripts.

 ## Helpful Vestaboard URLs